caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 #### Upstream addresses

-Static upstream addresses can take the form of a conventional [Caddy network address](/docs/conventions#network-addresses) or a URL that contains only scheme and host/port.
+Static upstream addresses can take the form of a URL that contains only scheme and host/port, or a conventional [Caddy network address](/docs/conventions#network-addresses).
 Valid examples:

 - `localhost:4000`
 - `127.0.0.1:4000`